PipedreamHQ/pipedream/docs/docs/components/api/README.md

 ## Managing Components

-Sources and actions are developed and deployed slightly differently, given the different functions they serve in the product.
+Sources and actions are developed and deployed in different ways, given the different functions they serve in the product.

 - [Managing Sources](#managing-sources)
 - [Managing Actions](#managing-actions)